Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 Applying these strategies moves you from the untreated baseline to the intervention group, increasing your likelihood of approach success by over 1.4x.

+The benefit goes well beyond dating.
 Reducing approach anxiety prevents resentment, avoidance, and unhealthy fixation.
-It replaces fantasy with experience and fear with familiarity.
+Specifically, it replaces fantasy with experience and fear with familiarity.

 References